 - Don't Look Now.
 A little blond girl in a hooded red coat.
 She drowns.
 And the ghost of her is seen as such... turns out to be a dwarf murderer in a coat.

 - Schindler's List.
 A little blond girl in a red coat.
 Murdered in the Holocaust.
 Steven Spielberg wanted to use red because of the association with blood, and because Oskar Schindler really did see a toddler dressed in red.
-The girl's red coat is also the only color imagery used in the film.
+The girl's red coat is also one of the only color imagery used in the film.

 - The paedophile murderer in The Pledge preys only on little blond girls in red dresses.